ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 )
 ```

-These are the only two aspects that change from the previous script.
+These are the only two aspects that differ from the previous script.
 First of all, we read a csv of the clean data.
 Then, the table name changes.

 ```python
 df = pd.read_csv("company_house_core_clean.csv")